Earthquake ChristChurch

 What Country Has The Most Earthquakes?

-I quote from USGS: “Indonesia is in a very active seismic zone, also, but by virtue of its larger size than Japan, it has more total earthquakes.
+I quote from USGS: “Indonesia is in a very active seismic zone, but because of its larger size than Japan, it has more total earthquakes.
 Which country has the most earthquakes per unit area?
 This would probably be Tonga, Fiji, or Indonesia since they are all in extremely active seismic areas along subduction zones.”

 What Is The Most Active Earthquake Zone?